aws-samples/aws-cdk-transit-gateway-peering/README.md

 `pip3 install -r requirements.txt`

 Step 6: Synthesize the templates.
-Note that because AWS CDK apps are only a definition of the infrastructure using code, when they’re executed they produce, or “synthesize” an AWS CloudFormation template for each stack defined in the application:
+AWS CDK apps use code to define the infrastructure, and when run, they produce, or “synthesize” an AWS CloudFormation template for each stack defined in the application:

 `cdk synthesize`

 Step 7: Deploy the solution.
-By default, some actions could potentially make security changes, require approval.
-In this deployment, you will be creating an IAM role for the EC2 instances and creating security groups.
-The following command will override the approval prompts but if you would like to manually accept the prompts, omit the “—require-approval never” flag:
+By default, some actions that could potentially make security changes, require approval.
+In this deployment, you are creating an IAM role for the EC2 instances and creating security groups.
+The following command overrides the approval prompts but if you would like to manually accept the prompts, omit the “--require-approval never” flag:

 `cdk deploy "*" --require-approval never`